pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 I've been doing some reading and [Designing Elixir Systems with OTP](https://pragprog.com/titles/jgotp/designing-elixir-systems-with-otp/) was a very helpful book.
 That gave me the idea to more clearly separate the functional core and boundary layer of the application.

-The functional core will be concerned with data and logic where the boundary layer will handle the process orchestration.
+The functional core will be concerned with data and logic; the boundary layer will handle the process orchestration.
 This means building out structs, separating logic out of GenServers, and building an interface that doesn't care what the processes are doing under the hood.
 The functional core can be stable and well tested with unit tests, but the boundary layer can be tweaked more easily as needs change.

 Like maybe if one process per entity doesn't actually scale, then the boundary layer can be tweaked to group entities together by cell or map or whatever else instead.

-The goal is to make it easier to reason about and develop Thistle Tea going forwards, giving it a much more solid foundation.
+The goal is to make it easier to reason about and develop Thistle Tea going forward, giving it a much more solid foundation.

 ## Building Entities Out Of Components